devang-mehta/ciderseq2/how_to_python_macOS.md

 ## Install Homebrew

 Homebrew is a package manager for macOS, much like `apt-get` on Linux.
+Please install this.

 To install, simply open your Terminal and type:
 ```